pdimens/harpy/Modules/extrafiles.md

 For snakemake to work in harmony with an HPC scheduler, a "profile" needs to be provided that tells Snakemake how it needs to interact with the HPC scheduler to submit your jobs to the cluster.
-Using `harpy init --hpc <hpc-type>` will create the necessary folder and profile yaml file for you to use.
+Using `harpy extra --hpc <hpc-type>` will create the necessary folder and profile yaml file for you to use.
 To use the profile, call the intended Harpy module with an extra ``--snakemake` argument:
 ```bash